-ACT 5741 Accounting and Reporting Issues (3)
+ACT 5753 Fund Accounting (3)

-Two electives, (6), from ACT and TXX prefix courses.
+One elective, (3), from ACT or TXX prefix with course number that begins with 57xx.
 A maximum of one course (3 credits) coming from HCBE graduate courses outside of accounting or taxation may be approved at the discretion of the accounting & taxation department chair.
-A suggested elective is ACT 5721, Accounting Professional Ethics (3).
+Suggested elective for those not having taken business law before, ACT 5783 Modern Business Law for Accountants (3).